lixhappy/Project-Euler/README.md

 # Project-Euler
-This repository contains solutions to problems from the [Euler project]: https://projecteuler.net/  in various programming languages.
+This repository contains solutions to problems from the [Euler project](https://projecteuler.net/) in various programming languages.